kevinolega/callcentertrainingtips/_posts/2015-01-19-learning-confidence.md

 Here are some tips to get started:

-**1. Study each element** and examine yourself what you can do to apply each element in to your life.
+**1. Study each element** and examine yourself what you can do to apply each element into your life.

 **2. Slowly adapt one element at a time**.